yesnik/docker_hello/README.md

 * Open the page in a browser: http://127.0.0.1:8080/

-On this page you'll see message from `html/index.html` file.
+On this page you'll see the message from `html/index.html` file.

+## Conclusion

+In this repo we have created self-contained web server that could easily serve many web documents.
+We can deploy it on any platform that supports Docker.